DoganM95/Linux-Device-Automount/README.md

 sde           8:64   0 931.5G  0 disk
 └─sdb1        8:66   0 931.5G  0 part /mnt/external/devices/sdb1
 ```
-The partition is now mounted as a folder and can be accessed using shell, UI, whatever.
+The partition is now mounted as a folder and can be accessed using shell, UI, FTP, SMB, whatever.

 ## Setup
 https://hub.docker.com/r/doganm95/linux-device-automount